baidu/dperf/docs/configuration.md

 Use network card RSS distribution.
 This switch needs to be turned on when the network card without FDIR feature needs to enable multi-queue/multi-threading.
 - l3: Use the IP address-based symmetric hash algorithm to offload traffic, requiring the network card to support modifying the RSS configuration, which is the default option
 - l3l4: Use the l3l4 symmetric hash algorithm to split traffic, requiring the network card to support modifying the RSS configuration
-- auto: Use the default algorithm of the network card to split traffic, requiring only one server IP to be configured for a port
+- auto: Use the default algorithm of the network card to split traffic, which can be specified as l3 or l3l4, requiring only one server IP to be configured for a port
 - mq_rx_rss: Use the DPDK parameter 'RTE_ETH_MQ_RX_RSS' to enable the RSS feature of the network card, which is the default parameter
 - mq_rx_none: Do not use the DPDK parameter 'RTE_ETH_MQ_RX_RSS' to configure the network card, some network cards do not allow configuration, and can only be used in auto mode